 The justification for treating industrial point sources and area emissions separately is because peaks in high percentile modelled contributions from point sources may not coincide with peaks in high percentile background concentrations - a problem that is more pronounced in emissions from large industrial point sources because the meteorological conditions that give rise to high concentrations from tall stacks can be very different from those that produce high concentrations from emissions at low level.
-Figure 4-8 and Figure 4-9 provide an intermediate quality check at selected rural and urban background sites which form part of the national network and at sampling sites operated by the electricity generating companies.
+Figure 4-8 and Figure 4-9 provide an intermediate quality check at selected rural and urban background sites which form part of the national network.